15 More Fun & Engaging Empowerment Activities For Girls

 -

-What’s one thing you want to carry with you this week?
+What is one thing you want to carry with you this week?

 -

-Who lifted you up today—and how?
+Who lifted you up today and how?

 Let the learning stick by giving it space.